prantlf/timezone-support/docs/API.md

-  -c, --as-cjs-module       format the time zone data as a CommonJS module -d, --as-amd-module       format the time zone data as an AMD module -m, --as-module           format the time zone data as a JavaScript module -n, --umd-name <name>     UMD global export name, if not "timeZoneData" -o, --output-file <file>  write the time zone data to a file -u, --as-umd-module       format the time zone data as an UMD module -o, --output-file <file>  write the time zone data to a file
+  -c, --as-cjs-module       format the time zone data as a CommonJS module -d, --as-amd-module       format the time zone data as an AMD module -m, --as-module           format the time zone data as a JavaScript module -n, --umd-name <name>     UMD global export name, if not "timezoneData" -o, --output-file <file>  write the time zone data to a file -u, --as-umd-module       format the time zone data as an UMD module -o, --output-file <file>  write the time zone data to a file